mggg/gerrytools/user_guide/_static/data/README.md

 retained for teaching aggregation and plotting; they are not the current Georgia districts, precincts, or election record.

+## `mgrp_7x7.json` and `mgrp_12x12.gpkg`

+These compact synthetic maps make the MGRP tutorials runnable without downloading project data.
+`mgrp_7x7.json` is a 49-node grid dual graph with population, initial district, county, and precinct attributes.
+It supports both the Rust ReCom and hierarchical Forest examples.
+`mgrp_12x12.gpkg` is a 144-feature grid with population-group, county, VTD, and initial-district columns for the Sequential Monte Carlo examples.
+The live engine tests run against these same files, so the tutorial inputs stay aligned with the pinned Docker image.

 ## `ga_congressional_plans.csv.gz` and `ga_congressional_plans.gpkg`

 These files support the geometry guide's comparison of Georgia's 2021 and 2023 congressional